Planogyra clappi (Pilsbry, 1898)

 Animal translucent white; head and ocular tentacles grey.

-Planogyra asteriscus from Eastern and Atlantic Canada and the Maritimes has a slightly broader umbilicus (ca ⅓ of shell width), somewhat fewer, more strongly erect colabral riblets (ca 18–30 on last whorl).
+Planogyra asteriscus from Eastern and Atlantic Canada and the Maritimes has a slightly broader umbilicus (ca ⅓ of shell width) and somewhat fewer, more strongly erect colabral riblets (ca 18–30 on last whorl).
+Shells of ribbed Vallonia spp. are superficially similar, but whitish and with a flared, usually thickened, apertural lip in adults.

 Habitat.
 Rich, moist forests, especially in cedar woods.
 In leaf litter.

 Canadian range.
-British Columbia: along coast, Haida Gwaii to Vancouver Island and mainland, and also in the wet southern interior mountains.
+British Columbia: along coast, Haida Gwaii to Vancouver Island and mainland, and also in the wet southern interior mountains (Forsyth 2004, Ovaska et al. 2020).

 Etymology.
 Named for Dr George Hubbard Clapp (1858–1949), an American conchologist.